InfiniBrains/softfloat/README.txt

-Package Overview for Berkeley SoftFloat Release 3e
+Package Overview for Berkeley SoftFloat Release 3c

 John R. Hauser
-2018 January 20
+2017 February 10

 Berkeley SoftFloat is a software implementation of binary floating-point that conforms to the IEEE Standard for Floating-Point Arithmetic.
 SoftFloat